The progressive muscle relaxation (PMR) before sleep

 4. How does progressive muscle relaxation work?

-5. Instructions for a short exercise sequence of the PMR
+5. Instructions for a short sequence of PMR exercises

 6. Conclusion